Exact steady states of the impurity-doped XXZ spin chain coupled to dissipators: Introduction

 To better understand the role of integrability on transport properties, we study the effect of impurities in integrable and non-integrable open quantum systems.
+Previously, transport properties of many-body systems with an impurity have been studied, e.g., for a one-dimensional Luttinger liquid \cite{bib:KF92b, bib:KF92}, the Anderson impurity model \cite{bib:HDW91, bib:MW92, bib:MWL93, bib:NL88}, and a cold-atom gas with an impurity atom \cite{bib:SKIYCD18}.
 In this paper, we focus on the $XXZ$ spin chain coupled to dissipators at both ends, whose steady state is written in the matrix product form \cite{bib:IZ14, bib:P11-2, bib:P11, bib:PIP13}.
-It is known that the $XXZ$ model can be deformed to include impurities without breaking its integrability \cite{bib:FZ97, bib:S94, bib:ZS97}.
+It is known that the $XXZ$ model can be deformed to include impurities without breaking its integrability \cite{bib:FZ97, bib:S94, bib:ZS97}, where the leading coupling to an impurity is represented by the (anisotropic) triple spin scalar product, which is in sharp contrast to other impurity models.
 For integrability-preserving models, we find that the exact steady state is still given in a matrix product form of the Lax operators.
 Based on this, we calculate the current and magnetization exactly, which can be evaluated in the thermodynamic limit.
 The result shows that local magnetization is generated at the impurity site when the current flows through the system.
 This behavior is rather opposite to our naive expectation that current generally suppresses magnetization via heating.
 We also study the difference between integrable and non-integrable systems by numerical simulations of finite-size systems via the quantum trajectory method \cite{bib:Carmichael93, bib:Daley14, big:DCM92}.

 This paper is organized as follows.
 In the next section, we define the dissipative $XXZ$ model with bulk impurity.
 At the same time, we also give its properties from integrability aspect.
 In section 3, we construct the steady state in the matrix product form.
 Basic physical quantities are analytically calculated on the steady state, whose results are supported by numerical calculations.
 The last section is devoted to the concluding remarks and future problems.